Netoxique/happypanda/README.md

 and `downloads` data into the new folder.
 Keep the old installation until the new one has been verified.
 See [INSTALL.md](INSTALL.md) for the complete migration procedure.

+When opening an existing 0.26 library, HappyPanda prompts before upgrading its database to version 0.27 and creates a backup.
+Existing galleries initially have an unknown Date Modified value.
+After the upgrade, populate those values from the source files with **Settings → Advanced → Database → Maintenance → Recalculate Date Modified**.
+Missing or inaccessible gallery sources are skipped.

 ## Miscellaneous